 Medications and General Anaesthesia are there for your comfort during your breast reduction procedure.
 After the incisions are made, excess breast tissue, skin and fat will be removed, and your breasts will be lifted and shaped.
 Liposuction is sometimes used to reduce chest area skin folds and assist in creating a pleasing shape.

 The final results may be obscured by swelling.
 However, swelling will begin to minimise within the first two weeks and will continue to improve throughout recovery.
 Follow instructions to assist with healing and minimisation of surgical scars.
 Don’t do too much too soon!

-Complications and Risks of Breast Reduction
+Risks and Complications of Breast Reduction Surgery

 Like all surgical procedures, Breast Reduction surgery has risks and complications.
 Your Surgeon will make you aware of potential complications during your consultation and how these can be avoided, including:

 - Changes to nipple sensation including loss of feeling/sensation changes to the breasts

 - Potential disruption of nipple functions that may impede breastfeeding